Tweakified/LeicesterCS/README.md

     git commit -m "Add my feature"
     git push origin feature/my-feature
 Open a Pull Request!

+## Testing

+To run the test suite first install the required dependencies:

+    pip install -r tests/requirements.txt

+Then execute the tests using pytest:

+    pytest -v

+Parallel tests (i.e., comparing an old version against a newer version) are run manually via GitHub Actions (see `.github/workflows/`).
+These may be used to verify that code refactoring doesn't change the output.

 ## License
 This project is licensed under the Apache License 2.0.
 See LICENSE for details.